eclipse-sumo/sumo/docs/web/docs/Models/MMPEVEM.md

-Although default parameters are available, it is strongly advised to explicitly define *all* the model parameters listed below and to make sure that they are consistent.
+Although default parameters are available, it is strongly advised to explicitly specify *all* the model parameters listed below and to make sure that they are compatible.
 Failing to do so may lead to wrong or even invalid operating points (cf. [Output](#output)) which skew the overall energy consumption.